RomneyDa/gear-gen/README.md

     - If a parent is provided, diametrical pitch and pressure angle MUST inherit from the parent and can NOT be set.
 Otherwise, only N OR D (not both) are required
     - If a parent is NOT provided, two dimensions must be provided, i.e. either N/D, N/P, or P/D
 - If an internal parent is provided, the gear cannot be internal, since two internal gears cannot mesh

-If the gear is internal, the default thickness ratio is 0.5

 ### GearSet
 A GearSet is a class that contains an array of gears and offers shared methods for working with them.
 It is created by passing an array of gears.
 Methods and attributes: